The Banners of the Chiddingly Parish Bonfire Society

 - Available

-2024 Burgess Hill Torch Tractor Team - This badge was presented to those members for their hard work with the tractor, at the back of the torchlit procession, collecting torches at Burgess Hill Bonfire this year - Hetti, Jevan, Lottie and Rob P.
+2024 Burgess Hill Torch Tractor Team - This badge was presented to those members for their hard work with the tractor, at the back of the torchlit procession, collecting torches at Burgess Hill Bonfire this year - Hetti Kidd, Jevan Keeys, Lottie Hardy and Rob Puttick.

 - Unavailable